 Main Research Areas

 Our Institute builds on a dynamic and productive network of scientists.
 While our research groups vary in their major areas of interest, they all make use of the latest methods and technologies to find answers to their research questions.
 They address fundamental cellular processes such as “Genomic Instability and Aging” (Wollnik) or “Hedgehog/Patched Signaling Pathway & Tumor Development” (Hahn).
-In parallel, they also focus on molecular mechanisms underlying specific diseases as, for example, in projects on Colon Cancer and Prostrate Carcinoma (Burfeind and Kaulfuß), Hodgkin Lymphoma (Yigit), Molybdenum Cofactor Deficiency (Reiss), CHARGE Syndrome (Pauli) and congenital progeria syndromes (Wollnik).
+In parallel, they also focus on genetic and molecular causes of rare skeletal and connective tissue disorders (Kornak) and pathomechanisms underlying specific diseases as, for example, in projects on Colon Cancer and Prostrate Carcinoma (Burfeind and Kaulfuß), Hodgkin Lymphoma (Yigit), Molybdenum Cofactor Deficiency (Reiss), CHARGE Syndrome (Pauli) and congenital progeria syndromes (Wollnik).

 We apply an array of methods including NGS-based high-throughput analyses (e.g. whole-genome and whole-exome sequencing, RNA-Seq, Chip-Seq), state-of-the-art molecular biology methods and different cellular systems and model organisms (e.g. mouse, zebrafish).
 Please have a look at the profiles of our individual research groups to learn more about their projects and methods.